beliefs

 consensus reality

 We can now walk out the door without having to invest time and effort avoiding being eaten by our neighbours or devising ways to get to eat them.
 If our shared beliefs provide enough certainty we can build vast empires or take over the planet.
-Some tribal peoples have yet to discover this sort of consensus and lead what to us would be anxious lives with limited scope for joint ventures.
+Some tribal peoples have yet to discover this sort of consensus and lead what to us would be anxious lives with less scope for joint ventures.

 cocoons

-Beliefs determine what we think, see and do and tend to exclude incompatible ideas and experiences.
+We each live within a cocoon of beliefs.
+They determine what we think, see and do and they tend to exclude incompatible ideas and experiences.

 awareness